hashicorp/terraform-provider-azurerm/website/docs/r/frontdoor.html.markdown

 * `cname` - The host that each frontendEndpoint must CNAME to.

+* `frontdoor_id` - The ID of the Front Door which can be used to filter on the incoming header `X-Azure-FDID` attribute which is sent by the Front Door to your backend.

 * `id` - The ID of the FrontDoor.

 ## Timeouts

 The `timeouts` block allows you to specify [timeouts](https://www.terraform.io/docs/configuration/resources.html#timeouts) for certain actions: